m1chae11u/multiagent-poker-collusion/README.md

 ### How to Play

 1. When it's your turn, you'll be prompted to enter an action.
+Note: make sure to press backspace a couple times before inputting action as currently an issue with ui.
 2. Available actions are:
    - `check`: Pass the action
    - `call`: Match the current bet